 Clicky

-Is it worth it?
+Is a jet ski worth it?
 Will you get bored?
 Is it costly?
-Maybe you’re throwing around the idea of a PWC and might be wondering what the pros and cons are?
+Maybe you’re throwing around the idea of getting one and might be wondering what the perks and downsides are?

-For many people, a PWC is something new and unique to them.
+For many people, it’s something new and unique to them.
 Knowing whether or not it will be a good fit is very important to figure out beforehand.
 These things have some quirks, and a few misunderstandings that you must be aware of.

-I want to go over all the GOOD and BAD that goes along with owning one so that you’re in the know before you buy.
+I want to go over all the PROS + CONS of PWCs so that you’re in the know before you buy!

-Simpler and easier than a boat – Boats can be big and have a lot going on.
-A jet ski is smaller and often easier to maneuver than a boat.
+Simpler and easier than a boat – They’re smaller and often easier to maneuver than a boat.

-More control and safety features than a boat – Boats don’t have brakes, but most of the modern jet skis do.
+More control and safety features than a boat – Boats DON’T have brakes, but most modern jet ski do.
 You also get more features like a learning mode and other things that make having one easier than having a boat.

-The motorcycle of the water – It’s like having a motorcycle, but it floats!
-And you don’t have the worries of a motorcycle like sliding on sand and holding yourself up.
+The motorcycle on the water – It’s like having a motorcycle, but it floats!
+And one good thing is that you don’t have to worry about it sliding on sand/gravel and holding yourself up.

-You can do tricks – You can flip, spin, and do many more tricks then a boat could ever do.
+You can do tricks – You can flip, spin, and do many more tricks than a boat could ever do.

-Prices are better in the winter – Prices for used ones go down in the winter months.
-You can also get better deals on prior year models when they release new models.
+Prices are better in the winter – Prices for used a ski go down in the winter months.
+You can also get better deals on prior year a ski when they release new ski models.

-More Stable Than You Might Think – Some models are more stable than you realize, like standing on the side of it stable.
+More Stable Than You Might Think – Some are more stable than you realize, like standing on the side, stable!(Though, this means they’re much bigger than they used to be).

-Dealerships – Many dealerships are easy to deal with because they’re in the business of selling toys.
-So don’t expect to go in thinking of the horror of buying a car, it’s way different.
+Dealerships – Many dealerships are easy to deal with because they’re in the business to selling toys.
+So don’t expect to go in thinking about the horror from buying a car, it’s way different.

 Riding Clubs and Trips – There are many riding clubs and trips to join so you don’t get bored.